Sewer56/Old-Heroes-Projects/Greatest Hits Launcher/README.md

 # Sonic-Heroes-GH-Launcher
-A launcher written by myself for scratch by request of Muzzarino for Sonic Heroes: Greatest Hits.
+A launcher written by myself from scratch by request of Muzzarino for Sonic Heroes: Greatest Hits.
 This is a complete replacement, extension and an application granting additional modification options for the Greatest Hits mod, a fork of another application that I am working on in terms of design.